reconhub/reconhub.github.io/index.md

    of staff as well as analysis systems adapted to low resources settings.

-<br> As of 19th September 2018, RECON is a non-profit, incorporated association
+<br> As of 19th September 2018, RECON is a not-for-profit, incorporated
-regulated by the French law, in accordance to the association law of 1st July 1901 and the decree of the 16th August 1901.
+association regulated by the French law, in accordance to the association law of 1st July 1901 and the decree of the 16th August 1901.
 For more information about the remit of RECON, check our [official statutes](documents/statutes_en_1.1.pdf).